Aarush-Goyal/discord-bot/README.md

 If you need some help for something, do join our discord community [here](https://discord.gg/ZUAJYjqD).

-Want to reach us directly, You can reach us [here](https://devsnest.in/).
+Want to reach us directly?
+You can reach us [here](https://devsnest.in/).

 ---------------------------------------------------------------------------------------------